The Demolition of the Balloon Inflation Tower

 gone

-A bit later, here's the helium/cargo arch with BIT completely
+A bit later, here's the arch all dug out, ready for the

 Paul Siple was here